 10.2 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
 Please provide web links for the legislation listed above.
-The law on cultural heritage (2022) lists the criteria for identification and conservation of cultural heritage

 10.3 - Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?